Hello folks, welcome to my site. Here I will discuss my thoughts about Christianity.

 to obey everything I have commanded you” (Matthew 28:19-20 GNB).

 This is not negotiable!!!
 There is no option to say “no”.
 Past experience has taught me that if a Christian is to live in society then they must be evangelically active in order for their faith to grow.
-(Maybe this will mean one day relinquishing membership of the Church of England and fully embracing Pentecostalism.)
-Now, I am convinced that every legally (Rom.
+Now I am convinced that every legally (Rom.
 13:1-7; Titus 3:1; 1 Pet.
 2:13-14) available avenue for evangelism must be trod.
 I feel that one of the options available to me is this blog.
 Through this I hope to:

 - Reach a number of those who do not know Christ or the love that He came to share; and indeed that which He still shares with us (have you noticed how happy His followers can be?), and